vmware-archive/Workshop/Lab06/README.md

 # Lab 6 - Centralized Application Configuration

 >In this lab we will continue to add functionality to the Fortune Teller application.
 We will explore how to use the ASP.NET Core Configuration services and how to add the Config Server as a source of configuration data using the Steeltoe Config Server provider.

->After completing Lab05, the app in its current state is as follows:
+>After completing Lab05, the app state should be as follows:

 * The `Fortune Teller Service` uses a in-memory database to hold Fortunes.
 * The `Fortune Teller Service` serves up random fortunes from the database.
-* The `Fortune Teller UI` uses a `FortuneServiceClient` and if configured correctly using `appsettings.json` is able to communicate with the `Fortune Teller Service`.
+* The `Fortune Teller UI` uses a `FortuneServiceClient` and is able to communicate with the `Fortune Teller Service`.

 >The goals for Lab 6 are:

 * Use Config Server to centralize configuration for both applications.

->For some background information on ASP.NET Core Configuration, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration).

->For some background information on ASP.NET Core Environments, have a look at this [documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments).
+>For background information, see: [ASP.NET Core Configuration documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/configuration) and [ASP.NET Core Environment documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments).

 ## Use Config Server Locally

 In this exercise we will startup a Config Server locally and move our configuration data to the locally running Config Server.
 We will also make the changes necessary to pull the configuration data from the Config Server into our application.
 Specifically, we will use the `Steeltoe Config Server client` to pull config data from the Config Server.

-For some background information on Cloud Config Server, have a look at this [documentation](https://projects.spring.io/spring-cloud/).
+>For background information, see: [Cloud Config Server documentation](https://projects.spring.io/spring-cloud/).

 ### Step 01 - Run Config Server Locally

-Here we do the steps to setup and run a Config Server locally so its easier to develop and test with.
+Here we setup and run a Config Server locally, for easier development and testing.

 1. Open a command window and change directory to _Workshop/ConfigServer_